Frequently Asked Questions

 Feedback about Client Care Team, intake forms and procedures, rooms or facilities at the READ Clinic:

-If you have feedback or a concern regarding the Client Care Team, intake forms, rooms or facilities at the READ Clinic, please email feedback@thereadclinic.com with the subject heading Feedback.
+If you have feedback or a concern regarding the Client Care Team, intake forms, rooms or facilities at The READ Clinic, please email feedback@thereadclinic.com with the subject heading Feedback.
 If you would like a response to the feedback you are providing, please make a note in your email that you would appreciate a response.

-Feedback about an Independent Practitioner who works from the READ Clinic premises:
+Feedback about an independent practitioner who works from The READ Clinic premises:

-If you have feedback regarding your Practitioner, please email the specific details to feedback@thereadclinic.com with the Subject Heading Feedback – Attention to (Name of Practitioner).
-This will be forwarded directly to the named Practitioner.
+If you have feedback regarding your practitioner, please email the specific details to feedback@thereadclinic.com with the Subject Heading Feedback – Attention to (Name of practitioner).
+This will be forwarded directly to the named practitioner.
 If you would like a response to the feedback you are providing, please make a note in your email that you would appreciate a response.

-Feedback about an employed Practitioner who works for the READ Clinic:
+Feedback about an employed practitioner who works for the READ Clinic:

-If you have feedback regarding a Practitioner who is employed by the READ Clinic (a provisional or intern psychologist), please email feedback@thereadclinic.com with the Subject Heading Feedback – Attention to (Name of Practitioner).
-This will be forwarded directly to the named Practitioner as well as their direct supervisor.
+If you have feedback regarding a practitioner who is employed by The READ Clinic (a provisional or intern psychologist), please email feedback@thereadclinic.com with the Subject Heading Feedback – Attention to (Name of practitioner).
+This will be forwarded directly to the named practitioner as well as their direct supervisor.
 If you would like a response to the feedback you are providing, please make a note in your email that you would appreciate a response.

 Costs & Payment